 CVE-2026-4558: OS Command Injection in Linksys MR9600

-CVE-2026-4558 is a high-severity OS command injection vulnerability found in the Linksys MR9600 router firmware version 2.
+CVE-2026-4558 is a high-severity OS command injection vulnerability affecting the Linksys MR9600 router firmware version 2.
 0. 6.
 206937.
-The flaw exists in the smartConnectConfigure function within the SmartConnect. lua file, where manipulation of specific arguments such as configApSsid, configApPassphrase, srpLogin, or srpPassword can lead to remote command execution.
-The vulnerability can be exploited without user interaction or authentication, making it highly dangerous.
-Although the vendor was notified, no patch or response has been issued yet.
-Exploit code has been published, increasing the risk of attacks.
-This vulnerability threatens the confidentiality, integrity, and availability of affected devices and networks.
+The flaw exists in the smartConnectConfigure function within the SmartConnect. lua file, where manipulation of specific arguments (configApSsid, configApPassphrase, srpLogin, srpPassword) can lead to remote command execution.
+The vulnerability can be exploited without user interaction and requires low privileges, allowing an attacker to execute arbitrary OS commands remotely.
+Although the vendor was notified early, no response or patch has been issued, and a public exploit is available.
+This poses a significant risk to affected devices, potentially compromising network integrity and confidentiality.
+Organizations using this router model should urgently apply mitigations to prevent exploitation.

 AI Analysis